Best Noise-Canceling Headphones & Earbuds for Sleeping

 - You can ask the person who’s suffering from the problem to resolve their snoring themselves.
 They can make some lifestyle changes to alleviate the problem or they can visit a doctor.
 Consequently, the doctor might prescribe an anti-snoring device or even suggest a procedure that may stop the snoring altogether.

 - On the other hand, you can also use the tools at your disposal to mask or block the sound before it can reach your ears.
-In the article above, I explained how you can use earmuffs, headphones, and white noise machines and fans for that purpose.
+In the article above, I explained how you can use earmuffs, headphones, white noise machines, and other noise-canceling devices.

 If you happen to share a bed with a person who snores, even the most effective headphones may not block the noise entirely.
 After all, snoring is a kind of sound that vibrates out from the patient’s throat.
 Those vibrations can easily spread to the bed, causing it to shake.
 So you may still feel them, even if you can’t hear them thanks to your headphones.